-- 1. have a cumulative average G.P.A. of 2.5 or higher in all lower division courses applied to the degree program; - submit a word-processed essay not to exceed 300 words explaining why the applicant wishes to be a teacher; - submit evidence of having passed the Basic Skills Test of the Illinois Certification Testing System; - 4. submit scores from the Academic Profile Test; and - 5. complete EDUC310 (Foundations of Education, or equivalent) with a grade of "B" or better.
+- 1. have a cumulative average G.P.A. of 2.5 or higher in all lower division courses applied to the degree program; - submit a word-processed essay not to exceed 300 words explaining why the applicant wishes to be a teacher; - submit evidence of having passed the Basic Skills Test of the Illinois Certification Testing System; - 4. submit scores from the Measure of Academic Proficiency an Progress (MAPP); and - 5. complete EDUC310 (Foundations of Education, or equivalent) with a grade of "B" or better.